swcoughlan/ssd-aok-analysis/README.md

 ## Checking/Cross Referencing Settlement Data, Cleaning Logs and Assessment Data

-Compare new settlements to data after initial round of data cleaning implementation too make sure that AO has not already dealt wih the settlement in the cleaning log.
+Compare new settlements to data after initial round of data cleaning implementation to make sure that AO has not already dealt with the settlement in the cleaning log.
 Technically, if the settlement is addressed in the cleaning log they should have put “cleaning_log” under the action column in the new settlement data set.